Kant & Newman on the Divine Origin of Conscience (III: God’s Presence to Our Consciousness )

 For St. Paul, “the law” is God’s law, and he asserts that God writes this law on the hearts of all people so distinctly that it accuses and defends them.

-St. Thomas Aquinas concurred with St. Paul, and formulated a general explanation of conscience which has become a cornerstone of philosophy up to the present time.
-Conscience has two components:
+St. Thomas Aquinas concurred with St. Paul, and formulated a general explanation of human conscience which has become a cornerstone of philosophy up to the present time.
+Human conscience has two components:

 - What Aquinas called “synderesis” (an attraction to and love of the good and a fear of and repulsion toward evil), and